MahediKamal/MFC-Multi-Language-Support/README.md

 	[HINSTANCE m_hLangDll;]

-then go inside MultiLanguage.cpp  and inside function `BOOL CMultiLanguageApp::InitInstance(){}` write this part of code
+then go inside MultiLanguage.cpp  and inside function `BOOL CMultiLanguageApp::InitInstance(){}` write this part of code.
+This part of code will load Chinise language instead of English.

 	m_hLangDll = ::LoadLibraryA("CHN.dll");